 Both Moen and InSinkErator are popular companies that make garbage disposals.
 InSinkErator is far more popular than Moen, and they have more garbage disposal models.
 But do you know that Waste King, a company as good and as popular as InSinkErator, is owned by Moen?
 (For those interested in knowing Who owns Who refer to this infographic).
-So basically that makes Moen also a top-rated garbage disposal brand.
+So basically Moen also makes a top-rated garbage disposal brand.

 But anyway, in the garbage disposal unit industry, the battle is between Waste King and InSinkErator.
 However, let’s do a comparison of garbage disposals by Moen and InSinkErator and see how they differ from each other.